mllamazares/vulncov/README.md

 #### Installing target app dependencies for Coverage

-To run `vulncov` in this mode, be aware that in addition to the initial dependencies, the target app might require additional ones, such as Flask.
+To run `vulncov` in this mode, be aware that in addition to the initial dependencies, the target app might require additional ones, such as Flask (otherwise, `coverage` will fail).
 You can install these by running the following command in the virtual environment:
 ```shell
 pip install -r demo/requirements.txt
 ```